Become an Agent in D.C.

 After you complete all the course materials, meet the minimum time requirement, and pass the practice exam, there is a course final exam.
 The minimum passing score is 75%.

-If you want help passing your D.C. real estate exam, The CE Shop also offers comprehensive Exam Prep tailored to D.C..
+Do you need help passing your Washington, D.C. real estate exam?
+The CE Shop also offers comprehensive Exam Prep tailored to Washington, D.C.
+If you have any additional questions, visit our Washington, D.C. real estate exam frequently asked questions page.

 Complete the application for licensure.